RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 Earliest Deadline First Scheduler
 ---------------------------------

-This is an alternative scheduler in RTEMS for single core applications.
+This is an alternative scheduler in RTEMS for single-core applications.
 The primary EDF advantage is high total CPU utilization (theoretically up to 100%).
 It assumes that tasks have priorities equal to deadlines.

 This EDF is initially preemptive, however, individual tasks may be declared not-preemptive.
-Deadlines are declared using only Rate Monotonic manager which goal is to handle periodic behavior.
-Period is always equal to deadline.
+Deadlines are declared using only Rate Monotonic manager whose goal is to handle periodic behavior.
+Period is always equal to the deadline.
 All ready tasks reside in a single ready queue implemented using a red-black tree.

 This implementation of EDF schedules two different types of task priority types while each task may switch between the two types within its execution.
 If a task does have a deadline declared using the Rate Monotonic manager, the task is deadline-driven and its priority is equal to deadline.
-On the contrary if a task does not have any deadline or the deadline is cancelled using the Rate Monotonic manager, the task is considered a background task with priority equal to that assigned upon initialization in the same manner as for priority scheduler.
-Each background task is of a lower importance than each deadline-driven one and is scheduled when no deadline-driven task and no higher priority background task is ready to run.
+On the contrary, if a task does not have any deadline or the deadline is cancelled using the Rate Monotonic manager, the task is considered a background task with priority equal to that assigned upon initialization in the same manner as for priority scheduler.
+Each background task is of lower importance than each deadline-driven one and is scheduled when no deadline-driven task and no higher priority background task is ready to run.